firefox35/cup-of-joe/README.md

 # Deployment

+The project used CodeAnywhere is its code editor to develop the Cuppa Joe Application [CodeAnyWhere](https://firefox35-cuppa-joe-awilov8vp9.us2.codeanyapp.com/#/workspaces/cuppa-joe)

 The site was deployed via [Heroku]( https://id.heroku.com/login), and the live link can be found here: [Cuppa Joe](https://cuppa-joe-0dbd4cd33d7f.herokuapp.com/)

 This project was developed utilising the [Code Institute Template]( https://github.com/Code-Institute-Org/python-essentials-template).
 Some of the deployment steps below are specifically required for the new CI template and may not be applicable to older versions, or different projects.

-Before deploying to Heroku pip3 freeze > requirements.txt was used to add pyfiglet and Colorama imports for deployment.
+Before deploying to Heroku pip3 freeze > requirements.txt was used to add Tubulate and Gspread imports for deployment.

 1. Log in to [Heroku]( https://id.heroku.com/login) or create an account if required.
 2. Then, click the button labelled **New** from the dashboard in the top right corner and from the drop-down menu select **Create New App**.
-3. You must enter a unique app name, (I used mastermind-code-breaker).
+3. You must enter a unique app name.
 4. Next, select your region, (I chose Europe as I am in Ireland).
 5. Click on the **Create App** button.
 6. The next page you will see is the project’s Deploy Tab.
 Click on the **Settings Tab** and scroll down to **Config Vars**.